 Children of all ages are encouraged to take home reading books to read with parents and to learn their times tables and spellings every week.
 We expect and encourage parents to contribute to their child's education at home.
 Our pupils have access to the websites Purple Mash and Times Table Rock Stars as part of their homework activities.
-We also encourage our pupils to complete a 'My Activity Passport' booklet during their time at Porter Croft.
 Teachers may also wish to set homework as and when it is deemed appropriate.